 Inflammation of the mouth, or stomatitis, can be chronic and extensive.
 It is debilitating and incredibly painful.
 Feline chronic gingivostomatitis and chronic ulcerative paradental stomatitis are the two most common manifestations.
 If either condition is diagnosed (or suspected), the patient’s pain should be addressed effectively and immediately.
 In addition, a plan should be made to thoroughly assess the extent and severity of the condition so that curative-intent treatment can be performed.

 Severe trauma to the head can cause bleeding that requires immediate surgical intervention.
 Thankfully, this is less common.
-Fortunately, in most cases, surgery can wait until the patient is stabilized (but not longer), and has lower risk of anesthetic complications.
+Fortunately, in most cases, surgery can wait until the patient is stabilized (but not longer) and has a lower risk of anesthetic complications.

-In oral or maxillofacial trauma patients, careful evaluation by a veterinarian specialized in dentistry and oral and maxillofacial surgery allows a surgical plan to be designed to preserve blood supply, restore normal occlusion, repair damaged soft tissues and realign broken bones.
+In oral or maxillofacial trauma patients, careful evaluation by a veterinarian specialized in dentistry and oral and maxillofacial surgery allows a surgical plan to be designed to preserve blood supply, restore normal occlusion, repair damaged soft tissues, and realign broken bones with reconstruction as appropriate.

 Animal Dental Clinic provides a wide variety of oral and maxillofacial surgery services including oral laceration repairs, stabilization of avulsed teeth, reconstructive surgery as well as maxillo-mandibular fracture repair.